codeonlyjs/website/content/guide/routerDetails.md

 The router driver connects the router to its hosting environment.

-Most typically this the browser and built-in `WebHistoryRouterDriver` class works with the browser's History API to handle all browser navigation.
+Most typically this is the browser and built-in `WebHistoryRouterDriver` class works with the browser's History API to handle all browser navigation.

-The `WebHistoryRouterDriver` also listens for clicks on anchor `<a>` elements, inspects the `href` attribute and if it looks like an in-page link instructs the Router to initiate a URL load for the href.
+The `WebHistoryRouterDriver` also listens for clicks on anchor `<a>` elements, inspects the `href` attribute and if it looks like an in-page link, instructs the Router to initiate a URL load for the href.

-Currently the `WebHistoryRouteDriver` is the only available driver, but in the future this may be expanded to cover the Navigation API.
-A server side router driver will also be developed for use in server-side rendering scenarios.
+Currently the `WebHistoryRouteDriver` is the only available driver, but in the future this may be expanded with a similar driver for interfacing with the Navigation API.
+A server side router driver will also be developed for use in server-side rendering scenarios. .

-## View State Persistence
+## View State Restoration

-View state persistence is the process of maintaining any otherwise transient view state information when navigating through the session history.
+View state restoration is the process of maintaining any otherwise transient view state information when navigating through the session history.

-The most common kind of view state to be persisted is the current scroll position and the built in ViewStatePersistence object can handle this automatically.
+The most common kind of view state to be persisted is the current scroll position and the built in ViewStateRestoration object can handle this automatically.

 The built-in component normally just saves the document scroll position but it can be customized:

-* By adding `captureViewState()` and `restoreViewState(viewState)` methods to the route handler view state persistence can be customized on a per-route handler basis.
+* By adding `captureViewState()` and `restoreViewState(viewState)` functions to the route handler, the view state restoration can be customized on a per-route handler basis.

 * By adding `captureViewState()` and `restoreViewState(viewState)` methods to the